Hort1934/ChannelSenseTON/README.md

 ## 🌟 Overview

-ChannelSense TON is an intelligent Telegram bot that analyzes channel activity, provides AI-driven insights, and rewards active community members with NFTs on the TON blockchain.
-Originally designed for Farcaster channels, this version is specifically adapted for Telegram communities and TON ecosystem.
+ChannelSense TON is an intelligent Telegram bot that analyzes channel activity, provides AI-driven insights, and rewards active community members with NFTs on the TON blockchain.This version is specifically adapted for Telegram communities and TON ecosystem.

 ## ✨ Features